The Ultimate 10-Day Uzbekistan Itinerary: A Complete Travel Guide

 tile work of mosque ceiling in registan square seen on uzbekistan itinerary

-While planning this Uzbekistan itinerary, I had no idea what to expect on this trip, and I certainly didn’t know that Uzbekistan was going to become one of my most favorite destinations on earth.
+While planning this Uzbekistan itinerary, I had no idea what to expect on this trip, and I certainly did not expect Uzbekistan to end up being one of my most favorite destinations on earth.

 Disclosure: This article contains affiliate links.
 If you make a purchase after clicking one of these links, I earn a small commission at no extra cost to you.
 You can learn more about this in my disclosure policy.